A beginner’s guide to crypto wallets

 Web-based crypto wallets

-Web wallets are accessible through a browser interface.
+Web wallets are accessible through a browser interface like Chrome.
 Because users don’t need to download or install anything, these wallets are generally the easiest to set up and use.
 Most services only require an email address and a password to create an account.
+The most popular ones are Meta Mask, Coinbase Wallet, Exodus and Phantom (Solana).

 The biggest advantages of web wallets are that they cannot be lost and can be accessed from any computer, smartphone or tablet with an internet connection.
 In addition, they are usually free.